-The other evening, a great fat rat scurried across the floor of the bar.
-As it casually circumnavigated it’s way around beneath the chairs and tables, nobody batted an eyelid or seemed in the least bit bothered.
+The other evening a great fat rat scurried across the floor of the bar.
+As it casually circumnavigated it’s way around the tables and chairs, none of the other customers batted an eyelid or seemed in the least bit bothered.
 The trouble was, I was.
 Rats are the only animals that really petrify me.
-Mice, Tarantulas, Man eating Tigers, Lions and poisonous snakes don’t scare me in the least, but rats! …..Rats give me the absolute heebie jeebies.
-The Irishman sensing my anxiety and keen to avoid a fit of histrionics from his wife, swiftly ordered another drink so as to anesthetize my shock and to be fair it worked because after 20 minutes or so I’d totally forgotten about Rattus norvegicus brushing past our table with his sharp, yellow teeth and hideous scaly tail, and had instead, turned my thoughts to what we might have for dinner.
+Mice, tarantulas, man eating tigers, Lions and poisonous snakes don’t scare me at all, but rats! …..Rats give me the absolute creeps.
+Irishman sensing my anxiety and keen to avoid a fit of histrionics , swiftly ordered another drink so as to anesthetize my shock and to be fair it worked because after 20 minutes or so I’d totally forgotten about horrid rattus norvegicus brushing past our table with his sharp, yellow teeth and hideous scaly tail, and had instead, turned my thoughts to what we might have for dinner.

 Being as it was now pitch dark, and impossible to see anything, fate seemed to have had played its hand in deciding the restaurant for us that evening so we gingerly made our way up into ‘Caesar’s’ tripping up the steps and bashing into chairs and tables blindly as we tried to follow the waitress through the darkness to a table.

 A little bruised and battered, but now comfortably seated, our eyes began to adjust to night vision mode.
-Rather worryingly, having now got to the safety of a table, I immediately picked up a terribly acrid and strong smell of pee.
+Rather worryingly, having got to the safety of a table, I immediately picked up on an appalingly acrid stench of pee.
 The eye- watering sort that one encounters when visiting the squat and drop toilets at busy French motorway service stations in the height of summer.
 Where this vile smell was emanating from was hard to tell but it was seriously disgusting and unfortunately we were directly down wind from it.
 In the gloaming, I could just make out the silhouettes of a few fellow diners but as they didn’t seem to be in the least bit fussed I willed the putrid smell to go away and ordered some beer.